Some scholarships below require a FAFSA, you may submit your FAFSA here.

 Made possible by a generous gift from Mr. and Mrs. Heilbrunn, this scholarship gives preference to minority students or individuals who plan to work in city, state, or federal public health agencies or public health-oriented non-profit organizations after graduation.

-This needs-based scholarship was established by Julia Wasserman, '88.
+This need-based scholarship was established by Julia Wasserman, '88.

 This scholarship provides funds for Mailman School students who demonstrate financial need.